-How to order: Visit in person or book an outdoor table via RiNo Eats
+How to order: Visit in person or book a table in advance via OpenTable.

 Lodo and Glendale

 Pioneers of the Front Range seafood scene (yes, we have one, and yes, it’s amazing), Jax opened their first location in Boulder in 1994.
-Now, Dave Query’s Big Red F restaurant group is a regional culinary force, and Jax remains the standard for seafood feasting (when fests make a comeback, attending their annual oyster fest is a must do).
-Their oyster selection changes regularly with both east and west coast selections.
+Now, Dave Query’s Big Red F restaurant group is a regional culinary force, and Jax remains the standard for seafood feasting (the restaurant’s High West Oyster Fest is currently postponed).
+Their oyster selection changes regularly with both East and West Coast selections.
 Served simply on ice with lemon, cocktail sauce, and house mignonette, these bivalves are a beach vacation for your tastebuds.

 Denver’s former culinary reputation as a steakhouse town lives on at this mid century throwback that’s been serving up classic fare off Colfax since 1958.
 The retro vibes remain totally intact, with its sunken bar and strong martinis.
 Their signature item, boasted about right on the sign out front, is the sugar steak.
-Their house made, sugar-heavy rub caramelized on the grill—just don’t try to order your sugar steak well done.
+The magic is in the house made, sugar-heavy rub caramelized on the grill—and don’t even think about trying to order your sugar steak well done.
 This preparation is only available on marbled cuts (the ribeye or NY strip) prepared rare or medium rare.
 Follow these rules for a must try carnivorous Denver experience.

 How to order: Call 303-322-0363 to make a reservation to dine in or order pickup online